 A shorter top tube will result in a higher negative rise, while a longer top tube will result in a lower negative rise.

-Generally, a 50 mm to 80 mm MTB stems length is optimal for a comfortable ride.
+Generally, a 50 mm to 80 mm MTB stem length is optimal for a comfortable ride.
 For those with especially long torsos, going even longer may be necessary to ensure adequate clearance below the seat.

 5. Bike Stem’s Angle